 Country house Cortijo Brazal La Ventaja

 These two-bedroom apartments are stunningly situated in a green area with breathtaking views.
-With barbecue and outdoor pool, you’re set for a wonderful vacation.
+With a barbecue and outdoor pool, you’re set for a wonderful vacation.

 Where to stay in Roquetas de Mar